confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 Current version of schema: 1
 Migrating schema to version 2 - Add users
 ```

+All migration files will support only integer versions (no decimal versions).
+Integer versions are easier to sort when are found in the file name.
+Also, there are
+too few cases that require decimal versioning (i.e. `1.1`) in schema changes.
+We don't expect users to use decimal versions on ksqlDB migrations.

 The benefit of this tool is that it detects the required updates to execute in the ksqlDB cluster.
 So, users don't need to know which SQL statements need to perform
 to update the cluster.
 It also makes it easy to work with multiple clusters.
 Say that you have devel, stag and prod clusters.
 The tool will manage and track the version